 How Did We Solve This With Checksums?

-Our checksum implementation allows our users to compare the code served to their browser with the code in GitHub within 15-30 seconds.
+The checksums, released on GitHub after every update, allows our users to quickly compare the code served to their browser, with the code hosted on GitHub within 15-30 seconds.
 Usually, comparing code can take hours or days.
 With checksums, you can do it in seconds.

 First, the file index.html starts the platform loading process and determines what is loaded, but when doing so, could pose a couple of risks: